Generic Name: tramadol (TRAM a dol)

 Take Ultram exactly as prescribed.
 Follow all directions on your prescription label.
 Ultram can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never take Ultram in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Stop taking all other around-the-clock narcotic pain medications when you start taking Ultram.

 Ultram can be taken with or without food, but take it the same way each time.

-If you use the Ultram extended-release tablet, the tablet shell may pass into your stools (bowel movements).
+If you use the Ultram ER extended-release tablet, the tablet shell may pass into your stools (bowel movements).
 This is normal and does not mean that you are not receiving enough of the medicine.

 Keep track of the amount of medicine used from each new bottle.
-Ultram is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.
+Tramadol is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.